Keyj33k/htkit/README.md

 # Project - Hunter - Toolkit:snake:

-- An Easy To Use Pentesting Assistant For Information Gathering And More.
+- An Easy To Use, Reliable And Practical Assistant For A Stress-Free Working Process.

 ### You Are One Keystroke Away From The Informations.